Bryan Reynolds Player Props: Pirates vs. Mets

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .475, fueled by 27 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.471) thanks to 27 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 41st in batting average, 64th in on-base percentage, and 45th in slugging.
+- Among the qualifying hitters in MLB, he ranks 37th in batting average, 63rd in on-base percentage, and 50th in slugging.

+- Reynolds has picked up a hit in 74.6% of his 59 games this year, with more than one hit in 23.7% of those games.

-- Reynolds has picked up an RBI in 37.9% of his games this year, with two or more RBI in 12.1% of his games.
-He has also produced three or more runs in four contests.
+- Reynolds has an RBI in 22 of 59 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.